abdul-o1/demo-01/README.md

 #After that i used get api to fetch the API to as told and parsed that data into a json file then converted it to an array and used map function to display the content of
 the data .
 #lastly i imported a react bootstrap library to show the data in card form .
+#it took me around 3 hours to complete the entire task